dib-lab/dib_rotation/08_bin_completion_with_spacegraphcats.md

 Even with the exact genomes in our sample in the database, we were only able to classifly 90% of the k-mers in our sample.
 This leaves a lot of data on the table.

-3) **Contingue with gene-level analysis.** Often times, many more contigs will assemble than will bin.
+3) **Continue the analysis with gene-level techniques.** Often times, many more contigs will assemble than will bin.
 In cases like this, it's possible to do a gene-level analysis of a metagenome where you annotate open reading frames (ORFs) on the assembled contigs.
 This type of analysis can give you an idea of the functional potential in our metagenome.